College of Arts and Letters2015-2016

 - Admission to the teacher education program

-- NAU GPA must be at least 2.5, with a GPA of 2.5 in all teacher preparation courses, with no grade lower than a "C."
+- NAU GPA must be at least 2.5, with a GPA of 3.0 in all content and teacher preparation courses, with no grade lower than a "C".

 - All major coursework, with the exception of [EDF 200] must be completed within the six years prior to student teaching.